 Applications must be made online using King's online application portal and an application fee of £50 applies (non-refundable).

 All applications must be made to the generic Master of Laws (LLM) programme.
 If accepted, and once you have enrolled onto the LLM programme, you will have the opportunity to choose one of our specialist LLMs.
 At the start of the semester you will have the opportunity to attend taster lectures and to speak to programme/module leaders before you make a decision on whether to do a specialist or tailored LLM.

-A King’s Master of Laws is unlike any other.
-Under the guidance of our expert tutors we will equip you with the legal knowledge and expertise to match your career ambitions.
-With a King’s LLM you will be gaining an internationally recognised qualification that is highly desirable in today’s competitive legal profession.
+Under the close guidance of our expert tutors, we will equip you with the legal knowledge and expertise to match your career ambitions.
+You will gain an internationally recognised qualification that is highly desirable in today’s competitive legal profession.

 In the heart of London